Gluten Free & Dairy Free Hot Cross Buns Baby

 - 1/2 tsp allspice

-- In another bowl, weigh the dry flour ingredients (brown rice flour, tapioca, sugar, spices, salt) and whisk together until combined and there are no lumps.
+- In another bowl, weigh the dry flour ingredients and whisk together until combined and without lumps.
+Combine the activated yeast and thickeners through the dry flour ingredients to form a dough.

 Can I make these vegan?